-The Last Man 2.0: Chapter I
+The Last Man 2.0, Book One: Chapter I

 I AM the native of a sea-surrounded nook; somehow this cloudy, inconsiderable speck we call England manages to outweigh far larger nations.
 It reminds me that the human mind is the creator of all that is great, and that nature is nothing more than a trusted servant.